What to Do When Check Engine Light Comes On

 2. Consult your car manual

-Hopefully you keep it in your driver’s glove box!
-My assumptions here are that your problem could be a fuel cap, O2 sensor, airflow problem, fuel pump, ignition cois, spark plug, or catalytic converter.
+Hopefully, you keep it in your driver’s glove box!
+My assumptions here are that your problem could be a fuel cap, O2 sensor, airflow problem, fuel pump, ignition coil, spark plug, or catalytic converter.
 Here is an AutoZone article I found explaining them.